Disappearance of Jeremy Bright: Investigation

 Law enforcement initially suspected foul play in Bright's disappearance, but on August 23, 1986, one week after his disappearance, it was announced that they were no longer suspecting foul play due to alleged sightings of Bright in the days after he disappeared, some of which were reported as late as August 16 or 17.
 Law enforcement believed that Bright may have run away with the traveling carnival.
 Alternately, several individuals (including S'te) had reported prior that they witnessed Bright be "forcibly removed" by a man near the fairgrounds' ferris wheel between 1:00 and 1:30 p.m.

 Several rumors circulated at the time of Bright's disappearance: One claimed that Bright, who had a heart murmur, had attended a party and ingested a beer laced with an illegal drug which caused him to fatally overdose.
 Another, submitted by an anonymous tip through a prison inmate, claimed that Bright had accidentally been shot to death by a group of quarrelsome men while with his friends at a local swimming hole along the Coquille River.
 Another alternately claimed that Bright had been shot during a target practice.
 Allegedly, those responsible attempted to nurse Bright back to health at a remote cabin, but he succumbed to his wound.
 The tipster claimed his body had been buried in the woods in a shallow grave.
 Police, however, searched the aforementioned cabin and surrounding area, and found nothing.

 Cecelia Fish, the sister of Bright's friend Johnny, told police that the night of Jeremy's disappearance, she witnessed an unnamed male resident of her apartment building stumble inside the entryway, covered in blood.

 Numerous wells in the Myrtle Point area were searched following Bright's disappearance after an anonymous tip was submitted in mid-August 1986, which stated Bright's body was in an area well.
 Another unfruitful tip was given to law enforcement which suggested they "follow a road to a concrete bridge in western Nebraska."
-Another tip was received leading investigators to young man named Jeremy Bright who was working for a circus company in Florida, where many traveling carnivals and circuses relocate during winter months, but the man was determined to be someone else from Colorado who shared the same name.
+Another tip was received leading investigators to a young man named Jeremy Bright who was working for a circus company in Florida, where many traveling carnivals and circuses relocate during winter months, but the man was determined to be someone else from Colorado who shared the same name.

 In August 1988, filming began for a segment on Bright’s disappearance for the series Unsolved Mysteries.
 The episode aired in January 1989.